5,693,062 members and growing! (17,728 online)

 Advantages and Usage

-• It is a short and monolithic C# class that you can embed in your project
+• It is a short and monolithic C# class that can be embedded as source code in any project (1 source file of 33K, 700+ lines)

-• No external libraries, no extra DLLs in your deployments
+• No external libraries, no extra DLLs in application deployments

-• No Interop calls, increments portability, maybe to Mono
+• No Interop calls, increments portability to Mono and other non-Windows platforms

 • Can also be implemented with .NET Compact Framework